Gretsch G6131-MY Malcolm Young Signature Jet Review & Prices

 Gretsch G6131-MY Malcolm Young Signature Jet Nut Width

 The Gretsch G6131-MY Malcolm Young Signature Jet has a nut width of 42.9mm (1.688'').
-This size is also known as 1 11/16'' and it's the most common size.
+This is within the most common range of nut widths for a 6-string guitar.
 It offers a good balance of string separation at the nut.
 It's the size that most guitarists prefer as it gives them just enough space to play open chords without muting the strings, but without spreading the strings too wide and making bar chords difficult to perform.

 Frets